-Our sustainability framework and targets

 For Stillfront, sustainability is an integrated part of our strategy and business model.
 We use a framework to focus our resources on the most relevant environmental, social and governance issues to drive performance and to engage internal and external stakeholders.
-The framework is made

-"Focusing on the value we create through our products"

-"Internal and cultural perspectives"

-framework, we considered several principles, regulations, standards, and guidelines, including the principles of the United Nations Global Compact, the EU Taxonomy, UN Guiding Principles on Business and Human Rights as well as OECD guidelines for multinational enterprises.
+The framework is made up of Stillfront's material topics, targets, and objectives which become our three material pillars: Gaming for all (the value we create through our products), Living our values (internal and cultural perspectives) and Smart resource use (climate impact and reduction plan).
+When establishing this framework, we considered several principles, regulations, standards, and guidelines, including the principles of the United Nations Global Compact, the EU Taxonomy, UN Guiding Principles on Business and Human Rights as well as OECD guidelines for multinational enterprises.

-Smart resource use

-"Climate impact and reduction plan"

-About our business